Every diffeomorphism is a total renormalization of a close to identity map: Introduction

 Also a simple computation shows that $ [\phi\cdot Y_i,X_i]=\phi\cdot Y_i$.
 As $X_i$ is in $\sg_2\subset \spp$, we deduce by the first phenomenon that $\phi\cdot Y_i$ is in $\spp$.
 This gives that $ \phi\cdot T\in \spp$ as stated in \cref{p.hatg2}.
-In \cref{subsec proof of main}, we will use Fourier's Theorem and the closure of $\spp$ to deduce \cref{p.hatg2} that any vector field of the form $(0, Y(\theta,y))$ is in $\spp$.
-Finally using this with a Lie bracket with an element of $\sg_1$ will enable to obtain that any vector field has a pluggable flow ($\spp=\diff^\infty_c(\T\times M)$) as stated by \cref{p.mainspp}. \paragraph{Parametric counterparts.} At the end of each subsection, we will prove a parametric generalization of the aforementioned statements.
-This will enable to show the parametric counterpart \cref{mainplug cP} of \cref{mainplug}.
+In \cref{subsec proof of main}, we will use Fourier decomposition Theorem and the closedness of $\spp$ to deduce \cref{p.hatg2} stating that any vector field of the form $(0, Y(\theta,y))$ is in $\spp$.
+Finally using this with a Lie bracket with an element of $\sg_1$ will enable us to obtain that any vector field has a pluggable flow ($\spp=\diff^\infty_c(\T\times M)$) as stated by \cref{p.mainspp}. \paragraph{Parametric counterparts.} At the end of each subsection, we will prove a parametric generalization of the aforementioned statements.
+This will enable us to show the parametric counterpart \cref{mainplug cP} of \cref{mainplug}.
 It will imply the parametric counterparts \cref{mainprime} of \cref{main} and \cref{main2prime} of \cref{main2}.